infinyon/fluvio/README.md

 curl -fsS https://hub.infinyon.cloud/install/install.sh | bash
 ```

-Follow the instruction and copy/paste the path to the `bin` directory to you startup script file.
+Follow the instructions and copy/paste the path to the `bin` directory to your startup script file.

 Fluvio version manager will give you the ability to download different versions of Fluvio:
-- Including our read only edge cluster with built in compression, caching, and mirroring to never lose data even with extended downtimes.
+- Including our read-only edge cluster with built-in compression, caching, and mirroring to never lose data even with extended downtimes.
 - Or our Developer Preview of Stateful Streaming which we are building using the web assembly component model to support all web assembly compatible languages.

 ### Step 2.
 Start local cluster: